tomaspzpeborges/UnderTheHoodie/README.md

 Notes for using this project:

-Specific Keys for Google Firebase Database and the respective files google-services.json and GoogleServiceinfo.plist were removed.
+-Specific Keys for Google Firebase Database and the respective files google-services.json and GoogleServiceinfo.plist were removed.

-Specific keys for Stripe API were removed.
+-Specific keys for Stripe API were removed.

-Code written in the Google Cloud Functions was not updated.
+-Code written in the Google Cloud Functions was not updated.

-Some large files from the Flutter and Stripe frameworks were also removed (too large for standard GitHub).
+-Some large files from the Flutter and Stripe frameworks were also removed (too large for standard GitHub).

-My general advice is to focus on the "lib" and "flutter_assets" folders to understand and analyse this project.
+-To understand and analyse this project, my general advice is to focus on the "lib" and "flutter_assets" folders.

-If you are trying to replicate it, I suggest setting up Google Firebase Database, Google Cloud Functions and the Stripe API on your own!
-And solely look at my code on Flutter/Dart
+-If you are trying to replicate it, I suggest setting up Google Firebase Database, Google Cloud Functions and the Stripe API on your own!
+And solely look at my  Flutter/Dart code.